Shaaali/identity-apps/docs/guides/applications/oidc/implement-auth-code-with-pkce.md

 A public client is an application which cannot keep the client credentials securely. <a :href="$withBase('/guides/applications/spa/')">Single-page applications</a>, and native mobile applications are some examples for public clients.
 It is recommended to use authorization code grant type for public clients.
 In addition to that, [PKCE](https://datatracker.ietf.org/doc/html/rfc7636) should be used along with authorization code flow to mitigate code interception attacks.

-By following this guide, you will be able to understand the authorization code flow with PKCE and build on to your application.
+By following this guide, you will be able to understand the authorization code flow with PKCE and build on to your single-page application.

 The below diagram explains how login using authorization code grant works with Asgardeo.
 <img class="borderless-img" :src="$withBase('/assets/img/guides/applications/oidc/auth_code_flow.png')" alt="Authorization code flow">